philgyford/django-ditto/README.rst

 Twitter
 *******

-In the Django admin, add a new Account, with Twitter API credentials.
+In the Django admin, add a new Account, with Twitter API credentials from https://apps.twitter.com/ .

 Then you *must* do::